elfie42/fracking-research/README.md

 # Introduction

 ## description:
-This project aims to investigate commonalities between characteristics of natural gas fracking wells in the United States.
+This project aims to investigate regional similarities between between characteristics of natural gas fracking wells in the United States.
 Data was acquired from FracFocus.org.

 ## author: Phoebe Martin
 ### affiliation: Denison University Class of 2024